 or giving to another user a program intended to damage or to place excessive

 load on a computer system or network.
 This includes programs known as

 - Attempting to cause destruction, modify or remove computer equipment,

 - Attempting to install software that is not deemed a supported software

 product of SCC.

-that are specific to computers and networks, and those that may apply generally
+specific to computers and networks, and those that may apply generally to personal conduct.

-college policies and may result in disciplinary action up to and including termination.
+and may result in disciplinary action up to and including termination.